shapely/shapely/docs/manual.rst

 ``dumps()``.
 To deserialize a string and get a new geometric object of the appropriate type, use ``loads()``.

+The default settings for the wkt attribute and `shapely.wkt.dumps()` function are different.
+By default, the property's value is trimmed of excess decimals, while this is not the case for `dumps()`, though it can be replicated by setting `trim=True`.

 .. function:: shapely.wkb.dumps(ob)

   Returns a WKB representation of `ob`.